Find a local pick your own farm here!

 • 1070 Plum Farm - plums,

 1070 Line 4 Road, Niagara On The Lake, ON L0S 1J0.
 Email: dleco@yahoo.com.
-Open: Monday to Friday, from 10 am to 6 pm Saturday to Sunday, from 8 am to 7 pm.
+Open: Usually ONE WEEK of picking in mid-July, Monday to Friday, from 10 am to 6 pm Saturday to Sunday, from 8 am to 7 pm.
 Directions: 1.
 Head southeast on Queen Elizabeth Way W 2.
 Take exit 38B for Regional Road 89/Glendale Avenue N toward Niagara-on-the-Lake 3.
 Turn right at Glendale Ave/Regional Road 89 4.
 Take the 1st right onto York Rd/Regional Road 81 (signs for Street Davids/Queenston) 5.
 Turn left at Four Mile Creek Rd/Regional Road 100 6.
 Turn right at Line Road 4 7.
 1070 Farm is on your lefthand side.
 Click here for a map and directions.
-July 12 to July 18.
 Payment: Cash, only.
 Please contact us by phone or email before you come.

 • 20 Valley Harvest Farm - sweet cherries, pie or sour cherries, Local honey from within 50 miles, farm market, concessions or refreshment stand, school tours, group reservations